zhouaini528/okex-php/README.md

 ]);
 ```

-There are three ways to obtain channel data
+Get all channel subscription data
 ```php

 //The first way